lucasrussell01/lucasrussell01.github.io/_pages/msci.md

 redirect_from:
 ---

-## Identification of Semileptonic Tau Decays Using Machine Learning at CMS
+## Implementation of Adversarial Machine Learning Techniques to Improve Identification of Hadronic Tau Lepton Decays at CMS

 Coming Soon